-5. To equip participants to develop a comprehensive Training Plan for doing gender Training of Public Sector officers.
+5. To equip participants to develop a comprehensive Training Plan for doing gender training in the communities and organization’s.

 Participants will be equipped to with sufficient knowledge and expertise to participate in national discussion on SDGs and to systematically implement project or conduct research/inquiry on gender issues.
 It will further create a better understanding of gender concepts and ability to integrate gender issues with development projects.
 Enhanced capacities (skills, attitudes and behaviours) of PRA practitioners/facilitators and development workers to integrate gender into participatory rural appraisals in communities.

 The course requirements are that you attempt every module/session and do the required readings.
 You should be able to offer some insights on all the required readings in the course of the class discussion, but you will not be graded on your participation.
 You are also required to write assignments at the end of each module during the course of the training.
 These can be on either required or supplementary readings.
 These will be graded.
 Your assignments will count for 70% of your grade.